Speek-App/Speek/README.md

 # Speek.Chat

 Speek.Chat is currently available for OS X (10.12 or later), Linux and Windows.
 Visit the [releases page](https://github.com/Speek-App/Speek/releases) for the latest version and changelog.
-Alternatively, the newest version of Speek.Chat is also available on the [Microsoft Store](https://www.microsoft.com/en-us/p/speek/9plhbg7k1wzn?activetab=pivot:overviewtab).
+Alternatively, the newest version of Speek.Chat is also available on the [MacOS Appstore](https://apps.apple.com/us/app/speek/id1609665326) and the [Microsoft Store](https://www.microsoft.com/en-us/p/speek/9plhbg7k1wzn?activetab=pivot:overviewtab).

 Speek is the first messaging app that is anonymous and censorship-resistant by design.
 In addition, it makes no compromise on ease-of-use and is as easy to use as popular messaging applications.